Realizations of countable Borel equivalence relations: General properties

-\end{prop} \begin{proof} This is clear when $|\rm{EINV}_F|=0$.
-Otherwise assume that $E\subseteq F$ live on a space $X$ and $F$ admits at least one invariant measure.
-Consider then the ergodic decomposition $\{X_e\}_{e\in \rm{EINV}_F}$ of $F$, see \cite[5.4]{Kec22}.
-Then for each $e \in \rm{EINV}_F$, $X_e$ is $E$-invariant and $e$ is an invariant measure for $E|X_e$, thus $X_e$ supports at least one ergodic, invariant measure for $E$, say $e'$.
-Since the map $e\mapsto e'$ is injective the proof is complete. \end{proof} We will next show that many subclasses of $\ap$, including $\ap$ itself, admit maximum under $\subseteq_B$ elements.
-This was proved for $\ap$ by Ben Miller, see \cite[12.5]{Kec22}, and the proof below is an adaptation of his argument to a more general context.
+We will next show that many subclasses of $\ap$, including $\ap$ itself, admit maximum under $\subseteq_B$ elements.
+This was proved for $\ap$ by Ben Miller, see \cite[Proposition 11.34]{Kec25}, and the proof below is an adaptation of his argument to a more general context.
 Later we will show the existence of a minimum under $\inc$ non-smooth element of $\ap$ (see the paragraph following \cref{2.13}).